braxda/recruiting-analysis/README.md

 2. Geolocate players' hometowns with geopy (geocode.py)
 3. Basic data cleaning before importing to Postgres (sql_import.py)
 4. Ran SQL queries on data for insights on each school's ability to recruit various player types from across the world (sql directory)
-5. Imported data into a .gpkg and created GIS project file to visualize data
+5. Imported layer data into a GIS project
+   i.
+Format layer data, created calculated fields that will be used for analysis ii.
+Obtained API Key